wladcode/wladcode/README.md

 I am a software engineer with 10 years of experience.

 - 🔭 I’m currently working on personal projects using React for front-end, Spring boot for backend, and Docker containerization.
-- 🌱 I’m currently learning NodeJS
+- 🌱 I’m currently learning NodeJS, and Azure Cloud.
 - ⛰️ Love for mountains
 - 🤘 Love for Heavy metal
 - ⚽ Soccer fan